 But rising to these heights can only happen if girls are encouraged to consider studying the school subjects that will equip them for these roles and are aware of the multi-faceted roles available within the finance industry, which includes pensions and investment.

 Turner, who, along with Denise Le Gal and Faith Ward, is an ambassador for The Diversity Project, credits her own upbringing in part for her success.
-“I was fortunate to have a mother and father who brought me up in such a way that I never thought I would be limited because I was female,’ she says.
-“As my horizons broadened I began to realise that this wasn’t how the whole world behaved and the unfairness of this struck home strongly, and on issues wider ranging than gender.
+“I was fortunate to have parents who brought me up in such a way that I never thought I would be limited because I was female,’ she says.
+“As my horizons broadened I began to realise that this wasn’t how the whole world behaved.
+The unfairness of this struck home strongly, and on issues wider ranging than gender.
 I became passionate about encouraging acceptance of difference and thinking and ensuring diversity and equality in the organisations I worked for and had contact with.”

-Dawn is Chief Executive Officer for Brunel Pension Partnership and draws insights from over 30 years as a finance professional in diverse roles.
-She began her financial career as a finance trainee (what would now be called an apprenticeship) and was sponsored through her accountancy qualifications, an approach she chose rather than going to university.
-She has had a varied career, starting at the West Midlands Gas Board in the finance trainee role mentioned above, before she moved into fashion and retail with Laura Ashley and subsequently into manufacturing, distribution and retail with Courage Brewing Company.
-Immediately before joining Brunel, she was at the helm of the Environment Agency Pension Fund.
+Dawn is Chief Executive Officer for Brunel Pension Partnership Limited.
+She draws insights from over 30 years as a finance professional in diverse roles.
+She began her financial career as a finance trainee (what would now be called an apprenticeship).
+Dawn was sponsored through her accountancy qualifications, an approach she chose rather than going to university.
+She has had a varied career, starting at the West Midlands Gas Board in the finance trainee role mentioned above, before moving into fashion and retail with Laura Ashley and subsequently into manufacturing, distribution and retail with Courage Brewing Company.
+Immediately before joining Brunel, she was CEO of the Environment Agency Pension Fund.

 Dawn is passionate about the role of pension funds in moving to a more sustainable business world, highlighting the need for robust governance and the effective management of climate and water-related risks to protect investment returns.
 She values contributing to her community and as a resident in Wales is able to do this by being the Deputy Chair of the Joint Audit Committee for the Gwent Police.
 When she’s not working, you’ll find Dawn watching musicals with her daughter and mother, walking the family’s Giant Schnauzer and Dachshund, and enjoying the coastal beauty of the UK’s southwest.